Modeling and benchmarking quantum optical neurons for efficient neural computation: Mach–Zehnder optical neurons and quantum optical neural networks

-In all these cases, the computational cost of querying a trained QON is independent of $N$, the number of parameters.
+In all these cases, the computational cost during the inference phase, i.e., when querying a trained QON, is independent of $N$, the number of parameters.
 This results in a super-exponential speed-up compared to the output function of a classical neuron, whose evaluation scales as $\mathcal{O}(N)$.

-Regarding the derivatives of the output functions, their cost must be analyzed according to the chosen photon modulation scheme.
+Concerning the computational costs of an artificial neuron during training, which mainly involve computing the derivatives of the output functions $f_1$ and $f_2$, they must be analyzed according to the chosen photon modulation scheme.